SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops-exam-problems.md

 - If none of the conditions above is true, **add** to it **its third digit**.

 Print on the console **N lines**, each containing **M numbers** that are the result of the actions above, where:
-- N = sum of the first and second digit of the number.
+- N = sum of the first and second digits of the number.
-- M = sum of the first and third digit of the number.
+- M = sum of the first and third digits of the number.

 ### Input